michaeljosephroddy/connect-five-game/README.md

 - Run the Spring Boot Application class to boot up the server.
 - Run the Client Java class to boot up the client.
-- You can run up to two clinet applications at a time.
+- You can run up to two client applications at a time.

 ### Languages/tools